Reddit Roundup

 r/webdev favorite

-For developers watching their budget, the Reddit consensus is Windsurf (free tier is generous) combined with GitHub Copilot ($10/mo).
-Windsurf handles the AI chat and agent capabilities, while Copilot handles inline autocomplete.
-Together they cover 90% of what Cursor does at half the price.
+For developers watching their budget, the Reddit consensus is Windsurf (generous free tier, $20/mo Pro) combined with GitHub Copilot ($10/mo).
+Windsurf Pro now matches Cursor at $20/mo after a March 2026 increase, but the free tier is still more generous.
+Together they cover 90% of what Cursor does.

 Common Reddit complaints: